<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

-Different grass species: Your neighbor may have a different type of grass that is more adapted to the local climate and soil conditions, or that is simply more resistant to disease or pests.
+that is more adapted to the local climate and soil conditions, or that is simply more resistant to disease or pests.

 &#xD;